 In a world where information is available online almost indefinitely, the role of libraries must be rethought.
 Of this, the new Oslo Public Library is an outstanding example.
 In contrast to the traditional notion of libraries as archives, this imposing building by Lundhagem and Atelier Oslo represents a radical interpretation of the library as a vibrant place to meet and to linger – a new type of public space.

-The publication documents in detail the planning and building process from the first draft to the opening.
-Essays by the novelist Elif Shafak and the library’s long-time director Liv Sæteren explain the significance of the institution as an integrative social force.
-Niklas Maak pays tribute to the building from the perspective of architectural criticism.
+Deichman Bjørvika documents the design and building process in great detail – from the architects’ first drafts to the opening of the completed building.
+Essays by novelist Elif Shafak and the library’s long-time director Liv Sæteren explain the significance of libraries as an integrative social force.
+Niklas Maak pays tribute to the Oslo Public Library from the perspective of architectural criticism.
 Photo essays by Iwan Baan, Einar Aslaksen and Hélène Binet capture the architecture and atmosphere of the Norwegian capital's new place for people to gather and meet.

 Design: Integral Lars Müller